 Students that choose to engage in a physical or verbal altercation will face school consequences for their actions.
 Threatening, perpetuating, or initiating fights will be subject to consequences.
-Students that watch, record, or prevent a fight from being broken up are also subject to consequences.
+"Play fighting" of any kind will not be tolerated and will be viewed, and treated, as physical aggression.
+Students that watch, record, or prevent a fight from being broken up are also subject to potential consequences.
 Consequences may include some or all of the following: